noahehall/theBookOfNoah/0current/openapi.md

     - *name, in, description, required, style, content, schema*
       - in: string; required; location of parameter
         - path: the parameter is part of the route of this operation (i.e. in th url)
+        - query: parameter is appended to the query string part of the operations url
       - name: string; required; case-sensitive; unique
       - description: string; useful for documentation
       - required: bool(false); whether this parameter must be present